 More information on the Triple Jump Tradition of the Bahamas can be found here

-The clinics are open to all athletes, coaches and interested parties.
-The fee is $100 (with a 20% discount to groups of 5 or more).
-To get the group discount, you must register as a group.
-To register for the second 2014-15 clinic (Phoenix, AZ), go HERE.
+(for October clinic) The clinics are open to all athletes, coaches and interested parties.
+The fee is $295 (with a 20% discount to groups of 5 or more).
+The cost includes the $35 daily facility access fee per athlete, plus the facility use fee charged by IMG Academy.
+To get the group discount, you must register as a group - REGISTER HERE.

 We welcome all NCAA, NAIA and NJCAA College coaches to attend our clinics.